Cape Corps: History

 As one of the military units of South Africa with one of the longest histories, the Cape Corps reflects the history of South Africa's Coloured population to a great extent.

 Pre-history

 1770s

 In the 1770s, the Dutch authorities established the first Coloured military unit, the Free Corps.
 The unit consisted solely of Coloured recruits and no white people were allowed to join except as officers, marking the beginning of racially segregated units in the military history of South Africa.

 1781–1782

-The second Coloured unit to be formed was the Bastard Hottentot Corps (Afrikaans: "Corps Bastaard Hottentoten"), which was organised in 1781 by the Dutch colonial administration of the time.
+The second Coloured unit to be formed was the Bastard Hottentot Corps (Dutch: "Corps Bastaard Hottentoten"), which was organised in 1781 by the Dutch colonial administration of the time.
 Based in Cape Town and drawing its members from men of mixed Hottentot and White ancestry, this unit had about 400 members under the command of Hendrik Eksteen and Gerrit Munnik.
 The unit was disbanded in 1782 when French mercenaries arrived in the Cape.